gitlost-murali/InfoGAN/README.md

 Notice the differences and work on them  == Compute gradients and update weights of generator

-There's an interesting hypothesis given in DCGAN paper that there are structures in the random noise vectors which enforce meaningful and consistent impact on the generator.
-Example given below is from the DCGAN paper, you could see that when input noise vectors of men are manipulated to generate images of women with glasses from generator when resulting (manipulated) noise vector is fed.
+There's an interesting hypothesis given in DCGAN(Deep Convolutional GAN) paper that there are structures in the random noise vectors which enforce meaningful and consistent impact on the generator.
+Example given below, is from the DCGAN paper, you could see that when input noise vectors of men are manipulated, images of women with glasses are generated from generator when resulting (manipulated) noise vector is fed.
 This is impressive and you could also notice that this is similar to arithmetic involved in word embeddings' famous example of King - Man + Woman = Queen

 ![dc-gan](https://github.com/Murali81/InfoGAN/blob/master/dc_gan.png)